HUD¶

 The alignment field specifies how the item will be aligned.
 It is a table

-where x and y range from -1 to 1, with 0 being central. -1 is
+where x and y are numbers in range [-1.0, 1.0], with 0 being central.

-used.
+can be used.

-position, the offset is not scaled to screen size.
-This allows for some
+Contrary to position, the offset is not scaled to screen size.

-precisely positioned items in the HUD.
+This allows for some precisely positioned items in the HUD.

 Note: offset will adapt to screen DPI as well as user defined scaling